 On the literary front, Dog Days, my third novel, remains at a standstill (yes, it carries the same title as the album, as the text will contain or refer to audio tracks once again, just like Cynicism Management and Pendulum Pet).

-However, my good friend, the US American writer of little but excellent repute Rick Harsch, has recently invited me to take part in the creation of his next novel “The Assassination of Olof Palme”, which will apparently include contributions from many other writers.
-We shall see how that turns out, but the very prospect of being able to participate in such a nutty undertaking has been enough to make me write again.
+However, my good friend, the US American writer Rick Harsch, has recently invited me to take part in the creation of his next novel “The Assassination of Olof Palme“, which will include contributions from many other writers.
+The book will be published by River Boat Books and is slated for the summer of 2020.
+We shall see how the project turns out, but the very prospect of being able to participate in such a nutty undertaking has been enough to make me write again.
 I must say I like it immensely – especially as I’ll be able to associate and link this work with my own third novel as well as the fourth one (if I ever manage to finish either at all).
 Ideas abound, but now for the hard part: to make them a reality.

 Apart from that, I’ve finally decided to release the three “main” albums by SUR, one of my former bands that would now be 18 years old if it still existed, on the current streaming platforms shortly.
 While I haven’t seen any reason to do it in the past (as nobody gives much of a damn about such an exhumation), nowadays I don’t see any reason not to do it.
 These albums will by no means be remastered or remixed or whatever.
 They will simply be reissued, in their original form, on the new platforms – solely for the sake of making them available to all three potential listeners that may still remember this band at all… But, more importantly, to ensure their continued existence in the form that people, especially the former SUR band members, can actually use.
 Indeed, we’ve come to the point where CDs have become terminally obsolete.
 What will I ever do with those boxes full of ’em now that I don’t even own a CD player anymore…?